 The Investment Adviser maintains the Investment Committee, comprising senior members of its staff.
 The Investment Committee will be the primary interface between the Manager and the Investment Adviser.
-The Investment Committee comprises Michael Bonte-Friedheim, Aldo Beolchini, and Abid Kazim (a biography for each is included below).
+The Investment Committee comprises Michael Bonte-Friedheim, Aldo Beolchini, and Abid Kazim.